LuluDansMaRue/kubernetes-docker-lab/docs/k8s/swarm.md

-## Introduction
+## A small word regarding Docker swarm

-Previously we made our deployment on Docker.
+Previously we made our deployment on Docker locally.
 While docker is good in in development environment there are other platform available in order to deploy your app in production

 Some of the most known is Docker Swarm and Kubernetes.
 Let's see the difference between them